Chances are, you’re looking for a content marketing agency but are undecided which one is best for you?

 Forums or social media platforms are an expected feature for almost every ecommerce site.

-A digital agency will use its marketing technique and specialised software to target and determine the demographics of visitors.
+A digital marketing agency will use its marketing technique and specialised software to target and determine the demographics of visitors.

 What captivates a visitor’s interest in the site (and what is being overlooked), can be found through software such as hotjar.com.